tanishq20/markSeven/README.md

 ## markSeven
 ### Chef Speak App

-This is a A translator app made using Vanilla JS and Funtranslations API which translates into Swedish chef Speak 🗣
+This is a A translator app made using Vanilla JS and Funtranslations API which translates into Swedish chef Speak.

 CLick 👇